elixirschool/elixirschool/lessons/en/basics/strings.md

 ```

 As you can see, the last call to `anagrams?` caused a FunctionClauseError.
-This error is telling us that there is no function in our module that meets the pattern of receiving two non-binary arguments, and that's exactly what we want, to just receive two strings, and nothing more.
+This error is telling us that there is no function in our module that meets the pattern of receiving two non-binary arguments, and that's exactly what we want, to receive two strings, and nothing more.